Lua Blanco: Early career (2005–2006)

-After recording a CD, Família Blanco – É Natal (It's Christmas) (2004), when Blanco turned 18, she and her family group began performing in bars and other small venues in Rio de Janeiro.
-Their repertoire consisted of bossa nova and The Beatles songs.
-In 2006, while in college, Blanco toured with her new band, Lágrima Flor (Flower's Tear), for which she was vocalist and composer.
-(The name of the band was a tribute to a song of her grandfather, introducing his work to a new generation.)
-After five years she left the band for other projects.
+At the time of the release of the Christmas album, Lua, and her family spent weekends and holidays performing in restaurants, shopping malls and in other small venues in Rio de Janeiro.
+Their set-list consisted mostly of bossa nova and The Beatles songs.

+In 2006, at age 19, Lua got accepted into the Catholic University PUC-Rio, to study English and Portuguese translation.
+While in college, she met André Sigaud, Rique Meirelles and Carol Cabral, and together they founded a pop-rock band initially named Collecting Dreams, that was later renamed Lágrima Flor, a tribute to her grandfather's renowned bossa nova hit.
+As lead singer and co-songwriter, Lua's experience in the band helped her define her musical identity and voice, and the 5 years in which she performed and created with André and the rest of the band were the most artistically defining of her ears career.

 Theatre, television and film (2008–2010)

 Blanco took courses to improve her talents: singing lessons with Professor Carol Savoy; Theatrical Interpretation at Casa de Cultura Laura Alvim, with Daniel Herz (2008–2009); Diving Theatre, the CAL course with Isaac Bernat, Claudia Melle and Renata Frisina (2009); Interpretation Workshop with Walter Lima to Cinema (2009); training workshop for Rebelde on TV Record, with Roberto Bomtempo (2010); workshop with the casting director Sergio Penna (2013).

 Blanco began acting in 2008; her first stage role was Isolde in Romeu e Isolda.

 That same year, she appeared in the Rede Globo telenovela Três Irmãs (Three Sisters), playing surfer Bia.

-In 2009, Blanco returned to theater, cast as the character Mariana in the musical O Despertar da Primavera (Spring Awakening) by Frank Wedekind; the musical produced a Latin version revived by Charles Moeller and Cláudio Botelho.
+In 2009, Blanco returned to theater, cast as the character Mariana in the musical O Despertar da Primavera (Spring Awakening) by Duncan Sheik based on the play by Frank Wedekind; the musical was produced, translated and directed by Charles Moeller and Cláudio Botelho.
 Among the three thousand auditioned, Blanco and her siblings Pedro Sol and Estrela were among the 19 finalists.
 In 2010, they released a soundtrack album for the musical.
 Blanco also played rock-musician Joe in the Globo telenovela Malhação and joined the cast of young presenters for TV Globinho.

 In 2010, Blanco played Grace in the Globo telenovela As Aventuras do Didi (The Adventures of Didi).
 She re-recorded the hits "A Thousand Miles" by Vanessa Carlton and "Umbrella" by Rihanna, released on Relaxing Bossa – Volume 4.
 Blanco also came to rehearse for Natália in the play Confessions of a Teenager based on the book series of author Maria Mariana, but because of other commitments she could not continue in the show.